Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

 In order to further improve the modeling performances of the individual NN-based models, ensemble averaging can be used by taking advantage of the slight variations on modeling accuracy due to the choice of the random seed.
 Up to $20$ different models with the same network architecture were initialized using different random seeds and they were trained on the same portion of $\mathcal{D}_{exp,train}$.
 Then, two linear methods were used to combine their predictions into a single final prediction: (i) simple averaging and (ii) weighted averaging \cite{sharkey1996combining}.
 For (ii), the weights were trained using ridge regression where the ridge parameter was optimized on the same validation set used for hyperparameter optimization.
+More advanced weighting techniques could potentially improve the results but only a minor impact is expected.
 The results for $50$ runs per number of models in the ensemble with randomly sampled training datasets and randomly chosen random seeds for NN initialization are shown in Figure \ref{fig_ensemble}.
 Note that all models within the same run were trained using the same portion of $\mathcal{D}_{exp,train}$.
 The shaded regions show the $25^{th}$ and $75^{th}$ percentiles while the dark lines indicate the medians.
-The testing RMSEs improve with the number of models in the ensemble and using $10$ models is sufficient to achieve the majority of the error reduction due to ensemble averaging, both for the simple and weighted approaches.
+The testing RMSEs improve with the number of models in the ensemble.
+Using $10$ models is sufficient to achieve the majority of the error reduction due to ensemble averaging, both for the simple and weighted approaches.
 Comparing the two, the weighted average consistently produces better results in terms of the median testing RMSE, but the improvement is within error bounds for NN (4400) and TL-NN.
 The number of models in the ensemble was extended to $50$ for TL-NN (1000) to better showcase the differences between simple and weighted averaging.
-Focusing on the insets in Fig. \ref{fig_ensemble}, we observe that weighted averaging results in lower median RMSE at the cost of higher variance, hinting towards overfitting on the validation set for the weights as more and more models are used in the ensemble.
+Focusing on the insets in Fig. \ref{fig_ensemble}, we observe that weighted averaging results in lower median RMSE at the cost of higher variance, hinting towards overfitting on the validation set for the weights as more models are used in the ensemble.